top of page

 Blood I see and stone

-My mother died when I was very little
+My mother died when I was very young

 kiss me, and then give birth to me.